tel: +48 888 99 98 98

 In addition to immense strength, neodymium magnets have the following advantages:

-• Key role in modern technologies – are utilized in computer drives, electric drive mechanisms, medical devices and very advanced devices.
+• Key role in the industry of new technologies – are utilized in hard drives, electric motors, medical equipment or very advanced devices.

 Disadvantages of neodymium magnets: